vegaprotocol/specs/protocol/0065-FTCO-floating_point_consensus.md

 Each calculation will be triggered by the specified [event](#update-events).
 Each event will have a unique identifier (hash).
 Any candidate key-tolerance-value triples should be submitted along with that hash as part of a bundle.
 We wait for 2/3 (rounded up) answers with matching identifier to be submitted.
 If all candidate values for a given variable are equal to each other then just accept that value.
-If all values in a bundle are accepted then the whole bundle is accepted and the values in core are updated with the appropriate decimal represenations.
+If all values in a bundle are accepted then the whole bundle is accepted and the values in core are updated with the appropriate decimal representations.

 If at least one value differs then: